 A little further afield

-Dartmoor – 35 minutes drive to northern edge at Okehampton.
+Dartmoor National Park – 40 minutes drive to northern edge at Okehampton.

-Exmoor, a little further, but well worth the effort, with the fantastic atmosphere of moorland meeting the cliffs, the open airy tops or the wonderful wooded valleys.
+Exmoor National Park, a bit further, but well worth the effort for a long day-trip, with the fantastic atmosphere of moorland meeting the cliffs, the open airy tops or the wonderful wooded valleys.